You may wish to see an introductory page to this section first.

 Mosaic of the "oecus": band surrounding the scene with Achilles and Ulysses

 We do not know the names of those who enjoyed life in this beautiful villa, but we know their faces.
 A very interesting decorative band surrounds the central scene of the mosaic.
 It shows couples of geese with dolphin-like tails and between them a hanging medallion.
 The latter houses a portrait of the head of a young man (or woman).
 They are not gods or mythological heroes, thus it is very likely that they are the relatives of the landlord who commissioned the mosaic.
-These medallions are a rare depiction of oscilla, small reliefs which were hung on trees during country festivals (see one on Gozo, an island near Malta and a second one in a museum of Barcelona - it opens in another window).
+These medallions are a rare depiction of oscilla, small reliefs which were hung on trees during country festivals (see one on Gozo, an island near Malta and a second one at the Archaeological Museum of Catalonia in Barcelona).

 Mosaic of a small bedroom